Social technology has transformed the job search and recruitment process radically in the last 20 years…

 But has our incredible technology now removed the humanness of job seeking and recruitment; replacing it with a mess of matchmaking robots and ill-fitting CV’s?

-This is, after all, why we set up clockworkTalent, to put the human elements back into recruitment within the digital marketing industry.
+This is, after all, why we set up clockworkTalent, to put the human element back into recruitment within the digital marketing industry.
 To ensure we weren’t simply playing snap i.e matching jobs with people based on industry acronyms alone!

 We wanted to harness and embrace technology to make us better Recruiters, rather than let technology dictate the process.